 Today’s Wonder of the Day was inspired by Miranda.
 Miranda Wonders, “If bagpipes are a reeded instrument and condensation builds up like it does when a saxophone is being played, why don't bagpipes have a spit valve?”
 Thanks for WONDERing with us, Miranda!

 The music world is full of many types of instruments.
 They’re all different, but the bagpipes might be the most unique of all.
 Have you ever seen someone play them in person?
 It’s fun to watch!
 Often, the people playing wear traditional Scottish outfits, including a kilt.

-Although the bagpipes are an important part of Scottish tradition, they weren’t invented in Scotland.
-Historians believe that primitive bagpipes were used in ancient Rome and other parts of the Middle East, including Persia (known today as Iran).
+Bagpipes are part of Scottish tradition.
+However, they weren’t invented there.
+Historians say early versions were used in ancient Rome.
+They also appeared in parts of the Middle East, such as Persia (known today as Iran).

-These ancient instruments were probably made of reeds stuck into a goatskin bag.
-As bagpipes became more popular, their use spread throughout Europe.
-Although ancient bagpipes have rarely been found, they can often be seen in old works of art, such as paintings and carvings.
+As bagpipes became more popular, they spread across Europe.
+Very few ancient ones have actually been found.
+Still, they appear in old works of art, such as paintings and carvings.

 When bagpipes reached Scotland, they flourished.
 During the world wars, Scotland trained many musicians for military service.
 That’s when people began to link the instrument with the nation.
 Today, Scotland and Pakistan lead the world in bagpipe production.